How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 Stalls

-How A Stall Unfolds:
+How A Stall Happens:

 This leads to a stall, causing the drone to lose altitude and potentially spin out of control.
 With the right recovery action preparedness, you can regain stability and continue flying safely.

-Click image to enlarge:
+Click image to enlarge

-- 1Normal Smooth Flight: The aircraft is flying smoothly, maintaining a balanced angle of attack, which is the angle between the wing and the oncoming air.
+The aircraft is flying smoothly, maintaining a balanced angle of attack, which is the angle between the wing and the oncoming air. - 2Approaching the Angle Limit

-- 2Approaching the Angle Limit: As you increase the drone’s pitch, the angle of attack gets steeper.
+As you increase the drone’s pitch, the angle of attack gets steeper. - 3Reaching CRITICAL ANGLE OF ATTACK Point

-- 3Reaching CRITICAL ANGLE OF ATTACK Point: When you hit the critical angle of attack, the airflow over the wings starts to get turbulent.
+When you hit the critical angle of attack, the airflow over the wings starts to get turbulent. - 4Experiencing Disrupted Airflow

-- 5STALL: A stall happens when your UA’s propellers can’t generate enough lift to keep flying level.
-This is when your drone is pushed to its breaking point.
+A stall now happens when your UA’s propellers can’t generate enough lift to keep flying level.
+This is when your UA is pushed to its breaking point and a stall occurs. - 6Experiencing Drone Drop

-- 6Experiencing Drone Drop: The increased angle of attack, with all that turbulence and drag, causes the lift to drop rapidly, and the drone starts to lose altitude and might even spin out of control.
+The increased angle of attack, with all that turbulence and drag, causes the lift to drop rapidly, and the drone starts to lose altitude and might even spin out of control. - 7Prevent Crash: Recover & Stabilize

-- 7Prevent Crash: Recover & Stabilize: To recover, you ease off the pitch, lower the angle of attack, and let the airflow smooth out again.
+To recover, you ease off the pitch, lower the angle of attack, and let the airflow smooth out again.
 Once the airflow is back to normal, the drone stabilizes, and you’re good to go.

-Nose-Heavy vs. Tail-Heavy Center of Gravity
+Nose-Heavy vs.

 Impact of Weight Distribution on Drone Stall Behavior